-Located on the Door Peninsula, Door County, Wisonsin, juts out into Lake Michigan, marrying maritime adventure with lots of outdoor spaces to explore.
-In addition to the land and lake activities, Door County is rich in agritourism from tart cherries to apples and to lavender along with lots of seafood.
-The ideal destination to explore during the summer, the weather in Door County is often cooler than the mainland with lots of pleasant, sunny days.
-As a popular getaway, Door County has been a top summer holiday for generations.
+For those looking for a getaway that is Midwest Nice, head to Door County, Wisconsin.
+Located on the Door Peninsula, it juts out into Lake Michigan, marrying maritime adventure with quaint towns, packed with cheese and cherry goodness.
+Land and lake activities keep travelers busy though Door County is rich in agritourism from cider apples to lavender to local seafood.
+The weather in Door County is often cooler than the mainland with lots of pleasant, sunny days.
+So summer is the ideal time to explore.
+In fact, Door County has been a top summer holiday for generations.
 Here’s the top things to do in Door County Wisconsin with kids.

 Top Things to do in Door County Wiconsin with Kids

 - Learn about its Wildlife

 See a Lighthouse

 Eat some local White Fish

 See the Roof Climbing Goats

 Sag a piece of Cherry Pie

 Peninsula State Park